Omitoi/cars_gallery/README.md

    ```sh
    go run .
    ```
-3. Open a web browser and navigate to the provided local server address.
+3. Open a web browser and navigate to localhost/8080.

 ## API Endpoints